Niloofar Beyzaie: Life

 Niloofar Beyzaie is the daughter of the Iranian theater and film director Bahram Beyzaie (Bahram Beyzai) and Monir Azam Raminfar who comes from a family of artists.
 Her uncle Iraj Raminfar is one of the best known costume designers and scenic designers (Theatre and Film) in Iran.
 Her mother's uncle Abbas Javanmard was an influential stage directors of the 1940s-70s in Iran.

-In 1985, Beyzaie had to leave Iran for political reasons and studied German studies, Theater, Film and Media Studies and Pedagogy at the Johann Wolfgang Goethe University in Frankfurt am Main.
+In 1985, Beyzaie had to leave Iran for political reasons and studied German studies, Theater, Film and Media Studies and Pedagogy at the Johann Wolfgang Goethe University in Frankfurt am Main in Germany.
 After finishing her academic studies (Master of Arts) she founded, in 1994, the theater group "Daritsche".
 Since then, she is leading this group as stage director, playwright, and light and costume designer.

 She is married and has a daughter.

 She advocates for women's rights and for the LGBTQ community in Iran and is involved for the rights of religious minorities in Iran, in particular the officially persecuted Baháʼís.

 Career

 Central themes of her theater work are "woman", "the suffering of individuals among the crowd" and "being a stranger either in the own or in the foreign society".
 She also puts emphasis on the sociopolitical context of the theater in its contemporary issues.

 In addition to her theatrical work she writes articles about the political and social situation, particularly the situation of women in Iran.

 2005, she was awarded the Persian "World Academy of Art, Literature and Media" in Budapest as the best theatre director in exile in the category "the Performing Arts".

-In the same year, her play Daughters of the Sun (Come,dance with me) was performed in Zurich by Maralam Theater under direction of Peter Braschler.
+In the same year, her play Daughters of the Sun (Come, dance with me) was performed in Zurich by Maralam Theater under direction of Peter Braschler.

 The revival of her play No Man's Land was performed in German in March 2009 in Karlsruhe within the framework of the "Cultural Perspectives of Women festival 09".